Antoine Bernard de Saint-Affrique

 Antoine Bernard de Saint-Affrique is a French businessman.
 He was appointed CEO of the Danone group in May 2021.
 His family name is Bernard de Saint-Affrique, sometimes abbreviated to de Saint-Affrique, and his given name is Antoine.

 Family name origin

 His ancestor Louis Bernard, born in Valleraugue in 1771 and the son of a protestant pastor, held positions in the military administration under the First French Empire: he was military intendant of the guard of the Kingdom of Naples in 1806, and inspector of reviews in 1815.
 He was made Baron of the Empire by Joseph Bonaparte, King of Naples, in 1807, and this title was confirmed under the Bourbon Restauration in 1819 and 1821.
 He was authorized in 1819 to "regularly join to his name that of "de Saint-Affrique".

 Life

 Youth

 Antoine de Saint-Affrique was born in December 1964.
-He graduated from the ESSEC.
+He graduated from the ESSEC business school.
 In 1987-1988, he did his military service in the French Navy, of which he became a Reserve Officer.